 - Department of Health: Senior staff from Maternal and Child Health

 - Department of Human Resources: Senior staff from Diversity and Inclusion

 - Department of Human Services: Senior staff from the Division of Rehabilitation Services, including Vocational Rehabilitation

 - Department of Intellectual and Developmental Disabilities: Senior staff from employment services

 - Department of Labor: Senior staff from the workforce program and the youth training program

-- Department of Mental Health and Substance Abuse Services: the assistant commissioner of Mental Health Services and senior staff from employment programs and youth programs
+- Department of Mental Health and Substance Abuse Services: Senior staff from employment programs and youth programs

 - Department of Treasury: Senior staff from the ABLE Tennessee program, the college savings program, and the retirement savings program